- 90%+ success rates are possible on rats and mice

 I've improved standard rat traps with the aid of a night vision security camera.
 The resulting traps are so effective that I have had 90%+ success rate after the last mod on mice and rats.
 The traps are sensitive enough to catch shrews which are smaller than mice.
 With modified traps I've caught ~75 mice, 4 rats, 3 shrews, 1 squirrel, 1 chipmunk and 1 velociraptor.

 You may be wondering why anyone would use a rat trap to catch mice?
 If you have holes big enough for rats, mice can enter too.
-Mice will likely steal the bait from a non-modified rat trap without setting it off, then you can't catch anything.
-Also if a rat is injured by a mouse trap it can make it 'trap shy' and it will avoid all traps.
+Mice will likely steal the bait from an unmodified rat trap without setting it off, then you can't catch anything.

 A shrew is about 1/5 the weight of a mouse.

 Step 2: Safety Tips